Errors within promises are extremely easy to handle. For the purposes of intercepting them, it's enough to call the catch

 .catch(console.log);

-, encountered, and all then
+encountered, and any then

 import fsp from 'fs/promises';